shijistar/enum-plus/README.md

 ![jsdoc](./public/jsdoc-en.png)

-You can see that this hover functionality reveals both documentation and enum values simultaneously, without leaving your current position in the code.
+We can see that both the enumeration value and the description of the enumeration item can be displayed at the same time, when the cursor hovers over an enumeration item.
+There is no need to jump away from the current position in the code to check the definitions.

 ---

-#### 💡 Supports Various Frontend Frameworks
+### 💡 Supports Various Frontend Frameworks

-`Enum.items` can be consumed as control data sources (using Select as an example).
+`Enum.items` can be consumed as the data source of UI components.
+Take `Select` component as examples.

 - **React-based UI libraries**